maddc0de/CV/README.md

 16-week immersive Software Development Bootcamp that closely emulated a real-world Agile work setting, providing me with an experience that surpassed a standard course curriculum.
 [Click here](https://github.com/maddc0de/learning-journey-at-makers/blob/main/README.md) to know more about my learning journey with Makers:

-- Collaborated effectively as a valuable member of Agile teams.
-Utilising agile best practices including daily stand-ups, retrospectives, and short delivery cycles to foster good communication and ensure efficient teamwork.
+- 16-week Software Development Bootcamp where I brought mockups to life in code and effectively worked in Agile and Waterfall environments, participating as both an independent contributor and a collaborative team member.
+- Drove personal growth by tracking and documenting skill development and learning.
+[Click here to see more](https://github.com/maddc0de/learning-journey-at-makers/blob/main/README.md)
 - Daily pair programming in order to problem-solve efficiently and write code collaboratively.
+- Applied Test-Driven Development (TDD) to write unit and integrated tests, utilising techniques like mocking API calls and user input to write fully isolated tests, resulting in higher code quality and improved reliability.
-- Familiar with OOP principles in JavaScript - utilised classes and objects to create modular and reusable code.
+- Familiar with OOP and SOLID principles in JavaScript, utilised classes and objects to create modular and clean code.
-- Applied Test-Driven Development (TDD) methodology to guarantee code functionality, resulting in enhanced code quality and reliability.
-This experience positions me well for implementing Behavior-Driven Development (BDD) as well, as it aligns with my focus on delivering high-quality, user-centric solutions.
 - Proficient in implementing efficient web routes using a lightweight framework and understanding HTTP requests/responses for effective client-server communication in web applications.
-- Participated in code reviews, where fellow peers and coaches reviewed and provided feedback on my written code.
+- Delivered high-quality work by actively participating in code reviews, incorporating feedback from peers and coaches to refine and improve written code.
-- Designed and implemented a scalable CRUD application using the MERN stack.
 - Skilled in database management and query languages, in which I successfully executed projects leveraging PostgreSQL and MongoDB technologies, enhancing my ability to handle data-driven applications.
-- Applied debugging processes, identifying and resolving issues to maintain the stability and functionality of the program.
+- Applied effective debugging processes, identifying and fixing programs to maintain stability and functionality.
-- Managed code versioning with Git and GitHub.
+- Experienced in collaborative code management using Git & Github for version control.

 ### Manchester Metropolitan University (September 2019 - June 2020)
 #### Industrial Digitalisation: PGCert, Distinction

 - Embraced a "fail fast, fail often" approach in CAD modelling and product design, leveraging failures as constructive learning experiences to drive successful outcomes and product improvements.
-- Employed generative design, 3D scanners, and virtual reality tools to gain firsthand experience in the wider digital realm, expanding proficiency in harnessing cutting-edge technologies for innovative solutions
+- Employed generative design, 3D scanners, and virtual reality tools to gain firsthand experience in the wider digital realm, expanding proficiency in harnessing cutting-edge technologies for innovative solutions.
 - Gained insight into how a technical organisation integrated digital technologies into their business through a case study: Identified challenges and opportunities for implementing new technologies.
 - Management of Projects Professional Practice - learnt fundamentals of project management through a live case study.